A man relaxing in a hot tub with a glass of champagne powered by a solar panel.

 What is a Solar Hot Tub?

-A solar hot tub is a hot tub that uses solar energy to heat the water.
+A solar hot tub is that uses solar energy to heat the water.
 Solar energy is free, clean, and renewable, unlike gas or electricity, which are costly, polluting, and finite.
-A solar can save you money on your energy bills and reduce your carbon footprint and greenhouse gas emissions.
+Solar can save you money on your energy bills and reduce your carbon footprint and greenhouse gas emissions.

 A solar hot tub consists of four main components: